Your Vacation Guide to Northwest Florida

 In a community this size, a handful of restaurants and long stretches of beach (12 miles, precisely) are all you need.
 Fishing and staging the quintessential day at the beach are top to-dos along these family-friendly shores.

 From sky to sea, there’s much to see here.
 Overhead, the Blue Angels practice from mid-March to mid-November (watch from the viewing area at the National Naval Aviation Museum).
+(Note: Admission to the museum is currently limited to Department of Defense ID cardholders and their guests, and veterans with a Veterans Health Identification Card.)
 History dominates at street level.
 Take a guided tour of 19th-century homes and the 1832 Old Christ Church at Historic Pensacola Village, or stroll beneath the oaks to the wooden gazebo at Seville Square.
 There’s ample water sports activity and classic beach fun to be had along Quietwater Beach Boardwalk, but you can also access the hushed Gulf Islands National Seashore here.
 For divers, the world’s largest artificial reef, retired aircraft carrier USS Oriskany, lies just offshore.

 With Gulf Islands National Seashore and Perdido Key, Big Lagoon and Tarkiln Bayou Preserve State Parks in proximity, Perdido Key protects some of the beach’s most fragile and magnificent assets: wispy sea oats, critical dunes and nesting birds and sea turtles.
 Enjoy hiking, crabbing and surf casting; fishing charters are always available.
 And, yes, Cajun-style steamed oysters, live music and an annual mullet toss can be found at the Flora-Bama Package and Lounge.